YongoDavid/Demo-2024/README.md

 i will go back to mysql today at midnight hopefully it all goes well with setting up my database

-i have tried again today and mysql still is not acting the way it should , it is from one issue to another
+i have tried again today and mysql still is not acting the way it should , it is from one issue to another and because if this issues i have been slacking oon workks i am meant to do since , because it involves the use of a dabase